IIITLucknowSWEngg/CSAICSBTeam013/Stakeholder.md

 - **Responsibilities:**
   - Use the platform for collaboration and document management.
   - Provide feedback to improve user experience.
+- **Qualifications:**
+  - Basic digital literacy and ability to use web/mobile platforms.
+  - Experience with document creation and sharing tools.
 - **Interests:**
   - Easy-to-use interface.
   - Real-time collaboration and version history.
   - Secure storage for sensitive documents.

+---

 ### 3.2 Administrators
 - **Role:**